 This is a continuation of the article focusing on the D-Day landings in Normandy.
 You can check it here

 Aware of the vulnerability the isolated beaches presented to determined German counter-attacks, the British 2nd Army (including Canadian Divisions), focused to join the footholds gained during D-Day, whereas the 1st US Army aimed at capturing Cherbourg, on the Cotentin Peninsula.
-It was the only deep water port, and its capture would speed up the supplies shipped from England.
+It was the only deep water port, and its capture meant speeding up and increasing the supplies shipped from England.

 #2 The Mulberry Harbours and Cherbourg

-The 90th performance was disappointing, many of the men, having never experienced real fire, collapsed and wouldn’t response or move.
+The performance of the 90th US Division was disappointing, many of the men, having never experienced real fire, collapsed and wouldn’t response or move.
 Soon were replaced by the more experienced 9th Division, who pushed towards the west coast and cut the peninsula.
 Full of strongholds and commanded by Hitler to resist until the end, Cotentin and Cherbourg weren’t surrendered until the 26th June.
 Sabotaged by the Germans, it would take a month for the harbour in Cherbourg to be operational, and would eventually become the world’s busiest harbour until the end of the war.

 #3 The Panzer SS divisions